 Saffron – or as it's known in Arabic – is an essential spice in Moroccan kitchens, where it adds color and flavor to a number of tagines and dishes.
 It's important to note that saffron is regarded as the world's most expensive spice by weight, and no wonder – it's labor-intensive to harvest and hand-pick the saffron, which is actually the stigmas of the Crocus sativus flower.
-Taliouine, Morocco is famous for its saffron, and it's from this region that most Moroccan saffron is grown.
+Taliouine, Morocco is famous for its saffron.
+It's from this region that most Moroccan saffron is grown.

-Saffron is famously expensive and prices in large supermarkets tend to be especially high.
+Saffron is famously expensive, and prices in large supermarkets tend to be especially high.
 Instead, you'll probably find saffron to be more affordable in halal or Middle Eastern markets.